Predixus/Go-Tiger-Style/README.md

   1. `count` should be of type `int16`
   2. The calling code expected to be able to pass negative integers

-- Assert the _Property Space_ wherever possible.
+- Assert the _Property Space_ wherever possible, and use Golangs Fuzzer to test it

   Property-based testing expands beyond traditional table-driven tests by verifying properties that should hold true for entire classes of inputs, rather than just specific examples.
 While